fabalvesfr/princing-card-frontend-mentor-challenge/README.md

 # princing-card-frontend-mentor-challenge
-An implementation of the Frontend Mentor Challenge using traditional box model as part of my journey to full stack web development.
+A mobile-first implementation of the Frontend Mentor Challenge using flexbox.